Why is LED bad?

 11. White LEDs are fundamentally the same as almost all smartphone screens, and they say to not stare at phone screens for too long.

-LED streetlights are an order of magnitude brighter, this means that you have a higher risk of getting your vision damaged from looking at them than most other streetlight types.
+LED streetlights are pretty bright, and this could mean that you have a higher risk of getting your vision damaged.

 All of this adds up to LED lights creating poorly-lit streets with stark light, and this isn't just for roadways, it also applies to your yardlights.